y-ikli/memento/docs/python/memento_python.md

 def status_color(status: Literal["ok", "error", "warning"]) -> str:
     return {"ok": "green", "error": "red", "warning": "yellow"}[status]
 ```
-???+ note
 - `status: Literal["ok", "error", "warning"]` restricts allowed values.
 - Helps prevent bugs by allowing only specific strings.
 - If you try another value, static checkers like `mypy` will raise an error.

-!!! attention "Type Hints Are Static Only"
-    Python does **not enforce types at runtime**.
-    Type hints are for **developers**, IDEs, and tools like `mypy` — they make your code safer and more readable but don’t stop bad values at runtime unless you add validation.

 ---
 **Other Special Types**

 - `Any`: Indicates that a value can be of any type.
-- `Union[T1, T2, ...]`: Used to indicate that a value can be one of several types.
-- `Optional[T]`: A shorthand for `Union[T, None]`, meaning the value could be of type `T` or `None`.
 - `Callable[[Arg1Type, Arg2Type], ReturnType]`: Represents a function or any other callable object with the specified argument types and return type.
 - `TypeVar`: Used for creating generic types.
 ---
+!!! attention "Type Hints Are Static Only"
+    Python does **not enforce types at runtime**.
+    Type hints are for **developers**, IDEs, and tools like `mypy` — they make your code safer and more readable but don’t stop bad values at runtime unless you add validation.
 ## TypedDict

 ```python